nbrest/kamehouse/kamehouse-ui/README.md

 This module handles the following functionality:

-* All the frontend code goes in this module
+* All the frontend code of kamehouse is in this module
-* Views for the entire kamehouse webapp and it integrates with all the other modules through their APIs
+* Contains the views for the entire kamehouse webapp and integrates with all the other modules through their APIs

 ## Icons source: